Is Hummus Low FODMAP?

-The garlic flavor in our hummus comes from the Garlic-Infused Oil, (ours is certified low FODMAP by Monash), which should be made with olive oil.
-For this purpose, as with our Basil Pesto, we like to make the oil with double the amount of garlic, or the hummus will have a very subtle garlic flavor.
+The garlic flavor in our hummus comes from the Garlic-Infused Oil, which should be made with olive oil.
+For this purpose, as with our Basil Pesto, we like to make the oil with double the amount of garlic, or the hummus will have perhaps too subtle a garlic flavor.

 Garlic is an expected flavor in a great hummus – and you can have that traditional experience with our low FODMAP hummus.
 It is based on garlic-infused olive oil and can be made in 10 minutes or less!

 Low FODMAP Serving Size Info: Makes about 2 cups (480 g); about 14 servings; serving size about 2 tablespoons